ipeinado/gpii.net/web/sites/all/modules/fluidui/README.txt

 * Style customization
   Use the module's css/fluid.css file to customize the appearance and placement of the "+ show display preferences" tab.

+  You can also use this file for changing the appearance of the html elements inside the panel (boxes, titles, input elements, etc).

 * Multilingual support
   The framework supports multilingual labels and text, but it must be created